Energy-Based Models for Continual Learning: Continual learning with Energy-Based Models

-We notice that in \eqn{eqn:ml_loss_expend}, the energy over all class labels $y'$ given data $\rvx$ are maximized.
+\textbf{EBM training objective.} In \eqn{eqn:ml_loss_expend}, the energy across all class labels $y'$ given data $\rvx$ is maximized.
 Directly maximizing energy across all labels raises the same problem as the softmax-based classifier models that the old classes are suppressed when training a model on new classes and thus cause the catastrophic forgetting.
-Inspired by \cite{hinton2002training,du2019implicit,xie2016theory}, we find that the contrastive divergence approximation of \eqn{eqn:ml_loss_expend} can mitigate this problem and lead to a simpler equation.
-To do so, we define the following contrastive divergence loss: where $y$ is the ground truth label of data $\rvx$ and $y^-$ is a negative class label randomly sampled from the set of class labels in the current training batch $\mathcal{Y}_B$ such that $y^- \neq y$.
+Inspired by \citep{hinton2002training}, we find that the contrastive divergence approximation of \eqn{eqn:ml_loss_expend} can mitigate this problem and lead to a simpler equation.
+To do so, we define the following contrastive divergence loss:

+where $y$ is the ground truth label of data $\rvx$ and $y^-$ is a negative class label randomly sampled from the set of class labels in the current training batch $\mathcal{Y}_B$ such that $y^- \neq y$.

 Different from the softmax-based classifier, EBMs maximize likelihood not by normalizing over all classes but instead by contrastively increasing the energy difference between the ground truth label and another negative label for a given data point.
 This operation causes less interference with previous classes and enables EBMs to suffer less from catastrophic forgetting.